coingaming/elixir-liveview-test/README.md

 4. Users should be able to create new polls.
 5. Users should be able to vote in existing polls.
 6. Users should be able to see real-time updates of the poll results.
-7. You are free to use any Elixir/Erlang library and any open-source CSS framework for the design.
+7. User can only vote once in a single poll.
 8. Performance: users actions should not be blocking each other.
 User 1 actions should not be blocked by user 2 actions.
+9. You are free to use any Elixir/Erlang library and any open-source CSS framework for the UI.
-9. The application should not use any external dependencies, such as a database or disk storage.
+10. The application should not use any external dependencies, such as a database or disk storage.
 All needed data should be stored in application memory.
-10. The application should start with `mix phx.server` so it can be started locally.
+11. The application should start with `mix phx.server` so it can be started locally.
-11. The application should be well-structured, and the code should be readable.
+12. The application should be well-structured, and the code should be readable.

 ### Deliverables